thoughtspot/thoughtspot.github.io/_admin/loading/about-data-type-conversion.md

 ## Change the Data Type of a Column

 When you issue the TQL command to convert a column from one data type to another, the conversion is handled automatically.
-However, you'll need to ensure that any visualizations built on top of the table display correctly.
+However, you must ensure that any visualizations built on top of the table display correctly.

 You should always take a snapshot of your database before making any schema